zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/UNION ALL/UNION [DISTINCT].md

 The meaning of LIMIT following UNION:

 If UNION is followed by CLUSTER BY, DISTRIBUTE BY, SORT BY, ORDER BY, or a LIMIT clause, the clause has an effect on all the preceding UNION results rather than the last SELECT statement of UNION.
-MaxCompute adopts this action in `set  odps.sql.type.system.odps2=true;` currently.
+Currently, MaxCompute adopts this action in `set  odps.sql.type.system.odps2=true;`.

 **For example**: